In the Company of Writers

 With Syd’s blessing, in the mid-1980s I began offering workshops in Ottawa, using his screenwriting method and books as the basis.
 These workshops continue now, where writers meet once a week to discuss progress on their scripts, get feedback, set goals, and get direction for the week ahead.

 When opportunities for teaching moments come up we talk about the specifics of the craft of screenwriting — structure, plotting, character arcs, dialogue, etc. Syd’s book, Screenplay – The Foundations of Screenwriting is our guide, our reference, our resource, and our bible.
-Writing can be a lonely occupation, and this kind of supportive environment enriches the experience and supports the process of completing a screenplay.
+Writing can be a lonely occupation, and this kind of encouraging environment enriches the experience and facilitates the process of completing a screenplay.

 As was true in Syd’s workshops, not everyone starts the workshop with a script in progress.
 Some people come with an idea, others with an outline or treatment.
 Some people are working on feature film scripts, others on television projects, web series, and even feature-length documentaries.
 What I’ve learned is that Syd Field’s Screenwriting Method and approach work within this wide diversity of genres.